nmuthukumar/UDACITY_SDCar-ND_P1--Prj01-Lane/README.md

   2. Feature Switches:
      Enable/Disable the Feature Switches and Development Feature Switches as required before execution.
   3. Parameters:
-     Note the Parameter Values of each of the Functions, read the corresponding Comments, and alter as required before execution.
+     Note the Parameter Values of each of the Functions, Read the corresponding Comments, and Alter the Values as required before execution.

 Enjoy! :-)